Thursday, January 6, 2022

 a.
 Discuss six dimensions that define normative marriage in America.

-The essayist defines normative marriage is a form of social control, a way by which behaviors and aspiration the six dimensions that define normative marriage in America.
-Marriages are voluntary.
-These relations are built with maturity.
-Marriages are heterosexual.
-Husband is the principal earner.
-Both partners are sexually faithful.
-The married partners will become parents.
+The essayist defines normative marriage as a form of social control, a way by which behaviors and aspirations are guided appropriately.
+The six dimensions that define normative marriage in America are:

 b.
 Do marriages differ according to culture?
 How is your marriage practice different from marriage in America?